 Lead Acid RV Battery Removal

-Since we oftentimes don’t plug into campgrounds or RV parks, it’s important that we beef up our Class C motorhome’s energy storage system.
+The lead acid batteries were woefully inadequate for boondocking and camping off-the-grid for extended periods of time.
+And, since we oftentimes don’t plug into campgrounds or RV parks, it’s important that we beef up our Class C motorhome’s energy storage system.

 Since there was nothing wrong with the 12-volt lead acid batteries, we sold them to Dan’s brother for super cheap.